advanced-geoscripting-2021/random_walk/README.md

   -sp, --start_point BOOLEAN    Specify whether the walkers shall start from
                                 the same point or not, Default is False

+  -mp, --mov_pattern BOOLEAN    Specify the neighborhood movement pattern,
+                                False is Neumann, True is Moor

   --help                        Show this message and exit.